Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models: Experiments

 For ablation study, we fine-tune our model using a smaller dataset for resource consideration.
 In detail, we utilize the 1 million subset of the 10 million dataset and fine-tune a single epoch, while keeping all other settings unchanged.

 \textbf{Condition Injection Strategy:} For local conditions, we compare our proposed injection method with two other strategies.
 The first strategy is to directly use SPADE to inject the conditions, which involves resizing the conditions to the corresponding resolutions using interpolation.
 We call this Injection-S1.
 The second strategy is similar to Composer, ControlNet and T2I-Adapter, where the conditions are only sent to the adapter or the main model at the input layer, which we refer to as Injection-S2.
 When using these two strategies, all other parts of our method will remain unchanged.
 We follow the setting in Section \ref{experiment comparison} and evaluate the FID on different local condition injection strategies.
-The quantitative and qualitative results are presented in Table ~\ref{table-ab_fid} and the upper part of Figure~\ref{fig-condition_injection}.
+The quantitative and qualitative results are presented in Table~\ref{table-ab_fid} and the upper part of Figure~\ref{fig-condition_injection}.
 The quantitative results show our proposed condition injection strategy performs better under most settings.
 For the visual results, we observe that for Injection-S1, the alignment with the conditions is poor.
 This may be because direct interpolation significantly destroys condition information.
 As for Injection-S2, it renders unsatisfactory results for composite control.
 For instance, in the "An elephant in the temple" case, the lanterns on the top of the image are not accurately aligned with depth condition.
 Moreover, the composite results are not as harmonious as ours.
 For example, in the "Gorilla wearing glasses" case, the gorilla's eyes and glasses are not well-merged.
+This may be because that if the condition information is only provided in the input layer of the adapter, the model may lose some information of the conditions in deeper layers, leading to poor alignment among the combined controls.
+In contrast, our proposed FDN employs a multi-scale injection strategy that provides condition information at different levels, resulting in richer condition information.
+Furthermore, our feature extractor projects the conditions to the corresponding latent spaces of different layers, which allows for better alignment between the conditions and noise features.

 For the global condition, we compare our method to one way in which we only add the global condition into control adapter but not the main SD model, and we denote this injection strategy as Injection-S3.
 As shown in the lower part of Figure~\ref{fig-condition_injection}, without using the extended prompt in the main SD model, this method cannot inject the global condition into the final generated results.